AndrzejKomarnicki/awscdk-nodejsfunction-middy/README.md

 ## What is awscdk-nodejsfunction-middy

 This is a starter project for using AWS CDK v2 with the NodejsFunction construct and Middy middleware engine for AWS Lambda.
-It comes equipped with the Function URL feature for exposing your Lambdas to the internet without the need for Amazon API Gateway, CloudFront distribution support for the fnURL origin as well as @middy/http-router - which can route requests to nested handlers based on method and path of an http event.
+It comes equipped with the Function URL feature for exposing your Lambdas to the internet via HTTP(S) endpoints, CloudFront distribution support for the fnURL origin, WAF v2 enabled on the CloudFront distribution, as well as @middy/http-router - which can route requests to nested handlers based on method and path of an http event.
+Ideally, I'd recommend starting this deployment off in **us-east-1** and then trying other regions.

-I've also added AWS Lambda Powertools for TypeScript Logger.
+I've also added **AWS Lambda Powertools for TypeScript Logger**.

 - You may want to change the logging level from 'INFO' to 'DEBUG', 'WARN', or 'ERROR' as needed